bplmaps/lmec-main-site/content/articles/building-blocks-curators-introduction.md

 Sometimes all these bound atlas volumes are generically referred to as “Sanborns” due to the national prominence of one fire insurance atlas publisher, Daniel Sanborn of Somerville Massachusetts.
 Indeed, actual Sanborns, a few of which are in the show, do employ the same visual qualities of color, lines, scale and writing that make urban atlases readable, though they don’t necessarily define the genre.
 In any event, it might be incidental, but it is not insignificant that these maps came out of the real estate property and insurance enterprises, because that is an important part of Boston’s built landscape and economy at the turn of the century.

-{{< figure src= "https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:tm70rw11g/1893,993,757,556/1200,/0/default.jpg" class="figure-left" caption="This detail from the [1861 Pinney Plan of the City of Boston](https://collections.leventhalmap.org/book_viewer/commonwealth:tt44pw343#1/3) depicts an exclamation point as a marker of high fire risk.">}}
+{{< figure src= "https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:tm70rw11g/1893,993,757,556/1200,/0/default.jpg" class="figure-right" caption="This detail from the [1861 Pinney Plan of the City of Boston](https://collections.leventhalmap.org/book_viewer/commonwealth:tt44pw343#1/3) depicts an exclamation point as a marker of high fire risk.">}}

 I think somewhere we intuitively sense that US cities got bigger and denser at some point, and if you think about it historically like I do, it was probably after the Civil War, which is the same time these atlases became mass produced.
 The growth of cities means more people, materials and buildings, which means denser, diversified networks of spaces, more wear and tear as well as physical _risk_.
 By coming up with novel ways of spatially conveying these risks, the maps, which were published each year, unwittingly portray a constant churning of the urban domain.
 But they’re not infographics or videos, and we have to read big changes into them, if so inclined.